FN Model 1910: Use in assassinations

 An FN M1910, serial number 19074, chambered in .380 ACP was the handgun used by Gavrilo Princip to assassinate Archduke Franz Ferdinand of Austria and his wife Sophie in Sarajevo on 28 June 1914, the act that precipitated the First World War.
 Numerous previous sources erroneously cited the FN Model 1900 in .32 calibre as being the weapon Princip used.
 This has led to confusion over the calibre of the pistol actually used.

 Paul Doumer, President of France, was assassinated by Russian emigre Paul Gorguloff on 6 May 1932 with a Model 1910 in .32 ACP.
 The pistol is now in the Musée des Collections Historiques de la Préfecture de Police.

 A Model 1910 was also allegedly used to assassinate Huey Long, governor of Louisiana, on 5 September 1935.
-Physician Carl Weiss, the alleged assassin, bought the FN M1910 now on display Old State Capitol in Baton Rouge, in Europe for $25 in 1930.
+Physician Carl Weiss, the alleged assassin, bought the FN M1910 in Europe for $25 in 1930.
+It is now on display Old State Capitol in Baton Rouge.

 Hannie Schaft used a model M1922 during her assassinations as part of the Dutch communist resistance against German occupation of the Netherlands.